Muhammad-Roshaan-Idrees/Operating-System/README.md

 # Operating System Coursework

-Welcome to the **Operating System Coursework** repository.
-This repository contains comprehensive lab exercises and solutions designed for hands-on learning and experimentation with operating system concepts on Ubuntu.
+Welcome to the **Operating System Coursework** repository!
+This repository offers hands-on lab exercises and solutions to help you learn and experiment with operating system concepts, primarily on Ubuntu.

 ---